Mayank-Sharma-27/TailCommand/README.md

 > What if I want to build a CLI like `tail`?
 - This approach can be adapted into a high-performance tool like `tail`, `grep`, or even building an inverted index!

+## 🧠Why use RandomAccessFile?
+Because BufferedReader and Files.readAllLines() only allow forward traversal — they start from the beginning and read line by line.

+But for tail -n, we want to go from the end of the file backwards, and only read the last N lines.

+That's where RandomAccessFile shines:

+It lets you jump directly to the end of the file (raf.length()).

+Then move backwards in chunks and inspect bytes until you find \n characters (line breaks).

+You only read what's needed.

 ---

 ## 🖼️ **Memory-Mapped Tail Command (Diagram)**